muratk5n/thirdwave/en/README.md

 A meme is called for here: thug life.
-After a take down, people would create animations dropping shades, hat, and a cig on someone's head and it would say "thug life", remember?
+After a take down, people would create animations dropping shades, hat, and a cig on someone's head and it would say "thug life" if we remember.
 Perfect fit here.
 The crown is already gangsta no need for hat (stolen property, by an empire responsible for millions of deaths), just drop shades and a cig.

 ---